Neogyromitra caroliniana

 This mushroom grows early in the spring, often right after snowmelt, in hardwood forests, usually by rotting stumps.
 In the above photo, you can still see some remnants of snow, an April Fool’s Day overnight delivery by the famously variable Pittsburgh weather.
 There are three fruitings in the above photo.

-Growing singly or in loose groups in hardwood forests, this mushroom is officially saprobic, but it does exhibit some mycorrhizal tendencies, and it may integrate both ecological lifestyles in its lifecycle.1 It loves rich soil, and it is often found near rotting stumps and downed trees.
-I have always found it at the end of March in western Pennsylvania.
+Growing singly or in loose groups in hardwood forests, this mushroom is considered saprobic, but it does exhibit some mycorrhizal tendencies, and it may integrate both ecological lifestyles in its lifecycle.

 Description